The role and duties of the management committee

-Association committee members owe the same duties to association members as company directors owe to members of a company.
-These duties apply to committee members and other persons who influence the management committee but who do not hold a formal committee position e.g. senior employees or past committee members who are still actively involved in the association and influencing the decisions of the committee.
+Committee members and officers have duties to make decisions and act in the best interests of their association.
+These duties are set out in the Act and apply to committee members and other persons, known as officers, who influence the management committee but who do not hold a formal committee position e.g. senior employees or past committee members who are still actively involved in the association and influencing the decisions of the committee.

 When committee members exercise their powers and responsibilities to act on behalf of the association, they must: